vinniedaboi/DiscordRustInjection/README.md

-# Discord Inject

-## A discord injection written in Rust for Unix.
+## A discord app injection written in Rust for Unix.

 *The concept is simple, a program that injects JS code into Discord's startup electron script to persistently steal tokens*